pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

     - Uncomment `SHADOW_DOM=open`
     - Uncomment `DATADOG_CLIENT_TOKEN` (used for telemetry tests, can be set to a fake token, e.g. `secret123`)
     - Uncomment `DEV_EVENT_TELEMETRY` (used for telemetry tests, actual telemetry requests should be mocked during testing)
-  - `MV` will determine the manifest version for the both the extension and the tests (defaulted to 3 if not defined.)
 - Install browsers: Execute `npx playwright install chromium chrome msedge`.

 1. Install dependencies: Run `npm install`